Perchloryl fluoride: Synthesis and chemistry

 ClO3F reacts with alcohols to produce alkyl perchlorates, which are extremely shock-sensitive explosives.
 In the presence of a Lewis acid, it can be used for introducing the \sClO3 group into aromatic rings via electrophilic aromatic substitution.

 Applications

 Perchloryl fluoride is used in organic chemistry as a mild fluorinating agent.
 It was the first industrially relevant electrophilic fluorinating agent, used since the 1960s for producing fluorinated steroids.
 In the presence of aluminum trichloride, it has also been used as an electrophilic perchlorylation reagent for aromatic compounds.

 Perchloryl fluoride was investigated as a high performance liquid rocket fuel oxidizer.
 In comparison with chlorine pentafluoride and bromine pentafluoride, it has significantly lower specific impulse, but does not tend to corrode tanks.
 It does not require cryogenic storage.
 Rocket fuel chemist John Drury Clark reported in his book Ignition! that perchloryl fluoride is completely miscible with all-halogen oxidizers such as chlorine trifluoride and chlorine pentafluoride, and such a mixture provides the needed oxygen to properly burn carbon-containing fuels.
 It can also be used in flame photometry as an excitation source.

+Perchloryl fluoride is a better dielectric gas than SF6 while having a reasonably low boiling point allowing for operation under wide ranges of conditions.
+However, its chemical reactivity (comparative to other gases) hindered practical utilization in such aspects.